ILikePlayingGames/SkyblockModSafety/how-to-protect-yourself-from-minecraft-token-loggers.md

         - It may seem like a good deal but what sounds too good to be true usually is.
     - Token loggers disguised as popular mods
         - Token loggers are usually disguised as a popular mod (like SBA or NEU).
+    - Offering hacks with a flashy feature list
+        - Don't download hacks at all.
+They are not allowed on Skyblock and it's difficult to know what's in them.
+You may get banned or have your account stolen.
+        - Token logger makers sometimes disguise their mods as hacks such as macros, auction flippers, and dungeon solvers.
+        - They'll advertise impressive features such as making billions of coins in a day.
+These are fake claims to lure people in.
     - They are usually high-level players
         - They target high-level players to steal their wealth so they often have high stats themselves to blend in with their prey.
         - They often look for victims in areas high-level players frequent (like Crystal Hollows or F7 dungeon parties).